Here's How to Host a Very Merry Christmas-in-July Party

 Hula Dance Around the Christmas Tree

 Starting with the holiday icon: the Christmas tree.
 At this time of year, Balsam firs and blue spruces are hard to come by, but a faux tree is almost just as good as the real thing.
-Decorate your tree from top to bottom with glittered seashells, sailboats and glass buoy ornaments; and don't forget to stash a bundle of holiday gifts -- decorated with shells and sea stars as gift toppers -- in wire-mesh clamming baskets under the boughs.
+Decorate your tree from top to bottom with glittered seashells, sailboats and glass buoy ornaments; and don't forget to stash a bundle of holiday gifts - decorated with shells and sea stars as gift toppers - in wire-mesh clamming baskets under the boughs.
 This breezy-beachy tree looks as if it washed up on a magical seashore.
+Don't forget the driftwood-seashell star tree topper!

 Deck the (Hot!
 Hot!
 Hot!)
 Halls

 The same DIY ombre seashell ornaments that you used to decorate your tree can be used in glittery garlands, centerpieces, and place settings of your own creation.
-Plus, they're incredibly easy (and fun) to make!
+You can also add seashell and sand keepsake ornaments or seaglass ornaments.
+Plus, all of these are incredibly easy (and fun) to make!
 Beyond that, try summery alternatives of red-and-green decor: like sea urchin jellyfish ornaments, sea glass mobiles, or a summer wreath made of mussel shells.
 Try embellishments made with burlap ribbon, seashells, starfish, and sand dollars.

 Similarly, a tabletop arrangement of these metallic-painted shell candles are so twinkly and bright, you might rethink your Christmas string lights next year.